 Craving brownies and cookies?
-These easy Chewy Chocolate Brownie Cookies are the best of both worlds.
+These easy Chocolate Brownie Cookies are the best of both worlds.
 Try this thin and chewy cookie recipe filled with frosting or ice cream for a fun dessert.

 One of the things I am trying to do right now is to use up all the baking supplies in the pantry that I have hoarded over the past year.
 There are bag and bags of chocolate chips, candies, sprinkles, and pudding mixes just hanging out waiting for me to pick them.